Tylobolus: Species

 All species of Tylobolus occur on the Pacific Slope of North America, ranging from Washington state to Baja California, Mexico.
 Only one species occurs east of the Sierra Nevada mountains.

-T. uncigerus is the northernmost species, ranging to just north of the Columbia River in Washington.
+Tylobolus uncigerus is the northernmost species, ranging to just north of the Columbia River in Washington.
 The southernmost species, T. claremontus, ranges from Los Angeles and western Riverside County to northern Baja.
 Most of the Pacific species have small geographic ranges and do not overlap.
 The only species east of the Sierra Nevada is T. utahensis, which occurs in the Mojave Desert.

 An additional species, "T. fredericksoni", was previously thought to occur in Kansas and Nebraska, but its existence is dubious, and may be attributable to Narceus americanus, a spirobolid common in the eastern U.S. Since no specimens of "T. fredericksoni" have been discovered since 1949 and the holotypes are highly fragmented and equivocal, the species is considered a nomen dubium or doubtful name.